Jewlicious: Criticism and controversy

 In early 2011, Jewish singer-songwriter Naomi Less posted on her blog Jewish Chicks Rock accusing the Jewlicious Festival of being an Orthodox gathering masquerading as a pluralistic event, citing the lack of female headliners scheduled for that year's festival and its correspondence with kol isha.
 She later made similar accusations on the eJewish Philanthropy blog.
 Abitbol responded in the comments sections of both posts, listing several female and non-Orthodox artists that had performed at the festival in the past and denying that kol isha was a factor in the selection process.
 He later summarized the debate on the Jewlicious blog, noting that "Naomi Less is a wonderful musician and performer".

-As part of a 2012 fundraiser, Jewlicious.com offered several prizes to donors, among them a personal dinner date with Jewlicious bloggers Jessica Snapper and one other, who would be flown out to meet the winner.
+As part of a 2012 fundraiser, Jewlicious.com offered several prizes to donors, among them a personal dinner date with Jewlicious bloggers Jessica Snapper and Michelle Esther Appelbaum, who would be flown out to meet the winner.
 Several Twitter users, including journalist Allison Good, accused the prize of having sexist undertones, with Good directly tweeting Abitbol that he was "actually pimping out [his] bloggers."
 In response to the controversy, Abitbol argued that both women were actively involved in coming up with the campaign.
-She told Haaretz that the prize would be "more of a joke than anything else.
+Appelbaum told Haaretz that the prize would be "more of a joke than anything else.
 If someone were to donate this amount for a "date," there would certainly be a background check, and never would I go to a private place with any stranger."
 She further argued that "what is really gross and offensive is the implication that Jessica and I are likened prostitutes hired by a character in Mad Men to help seal a deal...This is despite the fact that the photos used were not at all provocative and both of us are college educated women possessed of, or seeking advanced degrees."